achen5671/unitylab3667/LabInstructions.md

 * increasing size of balloon and impact on score [CHECK]
 * at least one distractor [CHECK]
 * at least three levels in increasing order of difficulty.
 Document the difficulty of each level in the directions.
 [CHECK]
-* Fleeing algorithm implemented as one of the levels  (balloon escapes player)
+* Fleeing algorithm implemented as one of the levels  (balloon escapes player) [CHECK]
 * scene transitions: Every time that your player pops the balloon, the game should transition to the next level.
 Every time the balloon gets too big and disappears, the current level should be restarted.
 [CHECK]
 * directions (include the basics of each level) [CHECK]
 * settings, including a volume setting with a slider [CHECK]